 Generally the droplets formed by sprinkler systems are too large, but there remains the possibility that small enough droplets could be formed from larger ones breaking up or evaporating.

 3. Be inhaled by an individual susceptible to infection - The risk of anyone being infected during the operation of sprinkler systems is reasonably low due to the fact that when a fire sprinkler system is triggered, occupiers of the building will have been evacuated and only protected people (e.g. firefighters) will be in the vicinity.
-However, it is important to note that there remains a risk to those involved in the resting, maintenance and cleaning of such sprinkler systems.
+However, it is important to note that there remains a risk to those involved in the testing, maintenance and cleaning of such sprinkler systems.

 Proactively Managing the Risk

 Fire fighting sprinkler systems should be incorporated into any legionella monitoring and control programme that you currently have in place.
 You should: